 - Child maintenance –

 - Finances and property disputes

 During the Mediation process, no one is forced to do anything they do not want to do, thus allowing you to stay in control of a situation.
 Trained Mediators, will facilitate a safe environment and impartially explore with you, your circumstances and particular issues, to help you find solutions which works for your family as a whole.

 What are the benefits of Family Mediation?

-Family Mediation is a good way of exploring different options and seeing which will actually work for you, your partner and children.
-With patience and communication it can help families come to their own decisions, keeping them away from damaging and costly Court Proceedings.
+Family Mediation is a beneficial way of exploring different options in order to work out which will be the best option for you, your partner, and children.
+The process requires patience and communication, but with this it can encourage families to come to their own decisions, therefore preventing them from stressful, damaging and costly Court Proceedings.

-Family and Divorce Mediation can take place in a non-judgemental environment where it is a safe for families to talk about their problems and anxieties and make arrangements for the future in a calm and planned way.
+Mediation sessions take place in a confidential and non-judgemental environment to ensure families feel safe to discuss their problems and anxieties freely, in order to make arrangements for the future.

 How does it work?